The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 BAAM was founded in January 2001 by Mike Fisher.

-Our most popular and effective programmes, BA1 and BA2 have fulfilled this criteria for many years and continues to do so as the need for anger and stress management services grow exponentially across the world.
+Our most popular and effective programmes, BA1 (online) and BA2 (weekend intensive) have fulfilled this criteria for many years and continues to do so as the need for anger and stress management services grow exponentially across the world.

 The Anger Academy, in affiliation with BAAM, is very excited to offer a powerful new training programme for individuals that have identified a need or demand for Anger and Stress workshops in their community or workplace.
 This six-month Diploma training will cover the fundamentals of anger and stress management enabling trainees to offer courses to a wide market audience facilitating group work, adults, couples, families, teenagers, and children.